KnpLabs/php-github-api/doc/security.md

 $github->authenticate($jwt->toString(), null, Github\AuthMethod::JWT);
 ```

-The `$integrationId` you can find in the about section of your github app.
+The `$integrationId` you can find in the about section of your GitHub app.
 The `$installationId` you can find by installing the app and using the id in the url.